 Brechfa Forest Garden

-Reports by Forestry Commission from the make repeated mention of the anger throughout the community at this policy.
+Reports by Forestry Commission from the time make repeated mention of the anger throughout the community at this policy.

 In the 1940’s a research project was started in Brechfa Forest to study the practicality and profitability of growing a wide range species in UK forest style conditions.
 89 plots of trees were planted.
 At regular periods since then assessments of the successful establishment of the plantations and the growth patterns of each species have been recorded.